 Sean Kinlin – Vice President & Web Master, hails from Michigan and has lived in the Pioneer Valley since 2005.
 He has been an avid cyclist since the age of twenty-eight.
 A Holyoke resident, he has spent over a decade doing IT work in a healthcare setting, as well as occasional freelance video production.
 He spends a good deal of time cycling on local trails and roads, as well as riding on trails throughout Massachusetts and New England, and participates in multiple local charity rides.
 He has been an FNT member since 2007, becoming a Director in 2011.

-Eric Boudreau – Secretary describes himself as a trail geek and a sunny-day cyclist.
-He was a dirt-slinger and protagonist with the Leominster Trail Stewards and the Wachusett Chapter of the New England Mountain Biking Association.
-He lives with his wife in Leeds, and earns his pay typing cryptic symbols on the computer that somehow capture and present useful data.
-As a member of the FNT Board, he enjoys meeting new people and participating in worthwhile activities that benefit the community.
+Eric Boudreau – Secretary joined the FNT board in 2007 and also serves on the city’s Bicycle and Pedestrian Subcommittee.
+He lives with his wife in Leeds, and earns his pay typing cryptic symbols on the computer that somehow capture and present useful information.
+As a member of the FNT Board, he enjoys making new connections and collaborating on projects and activities that benefit the community.

 Karen Beyel – Treasurer, has lived in Florence with her husband Joe since 1980.
 She has